SideSlide - Tour

 • Press [Enter] to see the result, continue the calculation or start a new one.
 There is also an option to copy the result to the clipboard:

-• Deselect the [Settings → Keyboard Navigation → Speed Launch / Calculator] to immediately start the calculator when entering a number.
-Use [Ctrl+Number] for Speed Launch.
+• Select 'Calculator' under [Settings → Keyboard Navigation → Number Keys] to instantly open the calculator when entering a number.
+With this option enabled, use [Ctrl + Number] for Speed Launch.

-• Create a Quick Reminder by entering "r " followed by 0-99 (minutes) and a reminder:
+• Create a Quick Reminder by typing 'r ' followed by a number (0-99 for minutes) and the reminder text:

 • Enter an RSS news feed name to expand, unfold or focus on an RSS container.
 Refresh the news feed using [F5] and scroll through the headlines with the arrow keys.